CONSTITUTION of the HOME COUNTIES BOWLS ASSOCIATION

 3.2 To discuss and exchange ideas on bowling matters of common interest.

 3.4.
-To organise Competitive Championships for member Countis.
+To organise Competitive Championships for member Counties.

 3.5.
 To arrange Inter-Association and other Matches.